-Let’s start with this general, uncomfortable truth about beekeeping and why whe should at least practice sustainable beekeeping.
+Let’s start with this general, uncomfortable truth about beekeeping.
+Here is why whe should at least practice sustainable beekeeping:

 Native bees living in a natural environment do not require human help to survive.
 They lived for thousands of years without any human assistance.

-Differently, 60 – 80 % of our fruit and vegetables come from insect-pollinated plants.
+Differently, 60 – 80 % of OUR fruits and vegetables come from insect-pollinated plants.

 Bees don’t need us, but we need them.